Mjz86/c_colon/mcc.md

  ```

-  for ( inout variable: iteration-primitive) {// function body beginning, the function captues the sate and has an inout argument
+  for ( in-out variable: iteration-primitive) {// function body beginning, the function captues the sate and has an in-out argument

 // modify variable.